titoadeoye/spinner-pdp/README.md

-# Spinner app (cart)
+# Spinner app (pdp)
 This repository contains the source code for Spinner App.

 The spinner app is an e-commerce app that sells spinners.
 It is built with a microservices architecture using Module Federation.
-This micro application displays the product description page of the spinner e-commerce app.
+This micro application displays the product description page(pdp) of the spinner e-commerce app.

 ### Project Status
 Completed